mth/yeti/doc/intro.rst

    `tail-call optimisation`_ to be not done, when the destructuring bind is used in the function argument(s) declaration.

-   The workaround is to use normal function argument and do the destructuring bind in the function body, when tail recursion is used.
+   The workaround is to use a normal function argument and do the destructuring bind in the function body, when tail recursion is used.

 Structures and destructuring bind is also a comfortable way for returning multiple values from a function::